 A deep howl swept across the ocean, echoing above the ocean waves which rose higher and higher, now lapping at her feet.
 In the dark water, the bride could see an even darker shadow beneath its surface, impossibly huge, travelling with horrifying speed towards the cliff.

 The bride breathed one last desperate sob, then, at the queen’s behest, relaxed her chained arms, softened her shoulders, weakened her knees.
-She yielded to her groom, who, with a triumphant and deafening wail, rose to meet and consume his bride.
+She yielded to her groom, who, with a triumphant and deafening wail, rose to meet and consume her.

 Title: The Bride